10 Small Towns in the U.S. That Feel Like You're in a Hallmark Movie

 "A Hallmark movie could quickly be based on this town with the social pressures of the outside world encroaching on their slower-paced lives," Parizek says.

-"It is literally like walking into a Hallmark movie," Shannon Carlton, solo traveler and digital nomad of the blog Uprooted Adventures, tells Best Life.
+"It is literally like walking into a Hallmark movie," Shannon Carlton, solo traveler and digital nomad of the blog Uprooted Adventures, says.
 "Livingston is a town of about 7,000 people with a quaint downtown."

 The female lead in a Hallmark movie is often traveling during the holiday season, and they sometimes need to be reminded of what the Christmas spirit is really all about.
-Pam Howard, owner and author of the travel blog Our Adventure is Everywhere, explains that you too can have this feeling when visiting Petoskey, Michigan, located on Lake Michigan.
+We've just wrapped up those festivities, but you can still plan a visit to Petoskey, Michigan, in the coming months, according to Pam Howard, owner and author of the travel blog Our Adventure is Everywhere.

 "There are dozens of adorable shops, several comfortable coffee shops, and plenty of delicious and cozy restaurants," Howard adds.
-You can also opt to explore nearby ski resorts for a "wintery vacation feel."
+You can also explore nearby ski resorts for a "wintery vacation feel."

 "Grab a hot chai latte at Roast & Toast and wander into the nearby bookstore to browse after spending a morning on the slopes," she recommends.
 "In the winter, the town has 'Hallmark movie' written all over it!"